StanislavEng/StasDuino-V1/README.md

 actually a painful but interesting learning experience.
 As a result, I also created "3" revisions to try to improve the layout.

 ## Rev 1:
-My original board design, learning to create traces and place down parts and as a result does not have the best of tracing.
+My original board design, learning to create traces and place down parts, and,
+as a result does not have the best of tracing.
 ![image](https://user-images.githubusercontent.com/39227553/115812344-1492dd80-a3a6-11eb-9447-a9670939146e.png)

 ## Rev 2:
-Looking at what the autotrace creates and seeing what is *maybe* possible, best practice wise, as in what kind of designs (regardig traces) is allowed.
+Looking at what the autotrace creates and seeing what is *maybe* possible, best practice wise,
+as in what kind of designs (regardig traces) is allowed.
 ![image](https://user-images.githubusercontent.com/39227553/115812376-1f4d7280-a3a6-11eb-8ca5-696fdbb5071b.png)

 ## Rev 3:
 Recreating traces and changing some part orientation to create a overall better designed board.
 Not sure if actually better but I felt more proud.
 ![image](https://user-images.githubusercontent.com/39227553/115812414-32604280-a3a6-11eb-9069-fff8fd9c545f.png)